developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 ## Logout Flow

 Among the flows we mentioned earlier, all can be handled by our "general" flow implementation.
-However, the [logout flow is a bit different].
+However, the logout flow is a bit different[^19].
 It requires its own implementation as there will no longer be a form.
 You may want to include a confirmation page for your app but that's out of scope as far as Kratos server is concerned.

 ```javascript title="frontend/src/logout.js"